SalvatoreRa/tutorial/machine learning/README.md

 from regression_report import regression_report
 ```

-then you can use as a normal function.
+Then you can use as a normal function.

 In the code, I am describing the function, input, output and an example of usage.